-Recently, the Stevensons have collaborated with Bonnybrooke Stud, home of Kelso Racing, and enjoyed a great weekend of weather and competition at the Sterling Crossing equestrian facilities at Imbil Queensland Australia.
+In collaboration with Bonnybrooke Stud, home of Kelso Racing, Renee Kelso enjoyed a great competition in FormaHoof at the Sterling Crossing equestrian facilities at Imbil Queensland Australia.

-In a project that has been many years in the making, Bill Stevenson had prepared his stock horse cross gelding “Jack” for the first major 80 km ride at Stirling Crossing this year.
-Jack is a 10-year-old Stock horse cross that has been trained in FormaHoof on both the pea gravel walker and the treadmill, with intermediate riding on gravel roads at Bill’s property In Bracewell, Central Queensland.
+Jack, a 10-year-old stock horse cross gelding ran his first major 80 km ride at Stirling Crossing this year.
+He has been trained in FormaHoof on both the pea gravel walker and the treadmill, with intermediate riding on gravel roads in Central Queensland.

 Jack’s and Renee Kelso’s first race at Stirling Crossing in FormaHoof

 Jack has been trained informally for three years, with a small break in the middle while Covid stopped competitions here in Queensland.

 Being the first race of the year and as it was still a little warm, choosing an experienced, lightweight jockey such as Renee Kelso from Kelso racing was the final key to success.